abruzzi/patterns-for-state-management-in-react/README.md

 In the code above, we've set up the basic structure for our dropdown component.
 Using the `useState` hook, we manage the `isOpen` and `selectedItem` states to control the dropdown's behavior.
 A simple click on the trigger toggles the dropdown menu, while selecting an item updates the `selectedItem` state.

 Let's break down the component into smaller, manageable pieces to see it more clearly.
+This decomposition isn't part of the Headless Component pattern, but breaking a complex UI component into pieces is a valuable activity.

-We'll start by extracting a `Trigger` component to handle user clicks:
+We can start by extracting a `Trigger` component to handle user clicks:

 ```tsx
 const Trigger = ({